zopefoundation/Zope/src/ZPublisher/request_params.rst

 ---------

-A converter directive converts the parameter value (a string) to a converter-specific type in a converter-specific way.
+A converter directive converts the parameter value (a string) to a converter specific type in a converter specific way.
 The available converters are provided by the ``ZPublisher.Converters.type_converters`` module.

 Simple type converters are ``int``, ``float``, ``boolean``, ...